 An osteopathic medical college may rescind an offer of admissions to a candidate who has paid deposits to or holds positions at multiple institutions.

-- If the osteopathic medical college chooses to withdraw the candidate from the entering class, the college must give the candidate a minimum 15-day notice.
+- If the osteopathic medical college chooses to withdraw the candidate from the entering class, the college must give the candidate notice in writing.

-- After the 15-day notice, if the candidate does not respond and is withdrawn from a college, the deposit is forfeited, and the seat may be given to another candidate.
+- If the candidate does not respond and is withdrawn from a college, the deposit is forfeited, and the seat may be given to another candidate.

 Prospective osteopathic medical students are expected to provide factual, accurate and complete information throughout the admissions process.
 AACOM believes that the process requires mutual respect, integrity, and honesty among the COMs, and between colleges and their prospective osteopathic medical students.